shafin-jadavji/ai-companion/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software with proper attribution.

+## 🛣️ Next Steps

+See [ROADMAP.md](ROADMAP.md) for planned features like:

+- 🎙️ Voice interaction support
+- 🎭 AI name and tone customization
+- 🧑‍🎨 Avatar and emotion syncing
+- 🌐 Smart home and API integrations
+- 🔒 Memory opt-in controls and data reset